natliblux/browsertrix-api-client/README.md

 ## Introduction

+**Note** The current version of this client is outdated and will only work with the December 2022 (or earlier) versions of Browsertrix Cloud.
+An update is on its way and will be deployed shortly.

 `browsertrix-api-client` is a Java API client for [Browsertrix Cloud](https://github.com/webrecorder/browsertrix-cloud).
 The client supports authentication and provides an easy way to access its various services and endpoints.

 ## Usage